 Sexual Orientation Discrimination in the Workplace

 Sexual orientation discrimination has been part of the workplace in America for decades, and while federal, state and local laws, as well as increased social awareness have improved the situation dramatically, many people who are not heterosexual still face obstacles at work.
 Sexual orientation is not protected by federal law the way race, color, sex, religion, national origin, age, and disability are for private employers.
 Around two dozen states still don’t have anti-discrimination laws protecting individuals from being discriminated against on the basis of their sexual orientation.
 Despite the Supreme Court ruling that LGBT Americans can now legally get married, they are still at risk of being denied services and risk being fired simply for being married.
 Due to the lack of legal protections, new legislation has been introduced but not passed in Congress.
 The Equality Act is a comprehensive federal LGBT non-discrimination act that would provide permanent protections for LGBT individuals in the most important aspects of their lives, including but not limited to matters of employment, housing, access to public places, federal funding, credit, education and jury service.
 In addition, it would prohibit discrimination on the basis of sex in federal funding and access to public places.
 Aside from federal legislation, President Obama has pushed for sexual orientation, and gender identity fairness in the workplace.
 On July 21, 2014 President Obama signed an Executive Order that amended previous executive orders and added sexual orientation and gender identity protections for all federal workers, including contractors and subcontractors of the Federal government.
 Previous executive orders only protected workers from workplace discrimination on the basis of race, color, religion, sex, or national origin.
+On February 26, 2018, a federal appeals court ruled in the Zarda vs. Altitude Express that the 1964 Civil Rights Act prohibits anti-gay discrimination in the workplace.
+The Court ruled that sexual orientation is a function of sex, and by extension, sexual orientation discrimination is a subset of sex discrimination.

 Age Diversity in American Society